ChenchenKang/chenchenkang.github.io/_pages/media.md

       <div class="media-entry__description">
         <p>
-          This article highlights an AI- and IoT-enabled system for automated monitoring of specialty crops in greenhouse production.
+          This article features an AI- and IoT-enabled system for automated greenhouse crop monitoring.
         </p>
       </div>